128technology/docs/docs/cli_reference.md

 #### Description

 This command packages statistics, logs and other diagnostic data, to exchange with 128 Technology&#x27;s support team.
 The _tech-support-info_ command echoes the location where it stores the file when complete (`/var/log/128technology/tech-support-info.tar.gz`).

+New manifest files can be created and placed into `/etc/128technology/tech-support-manifests`.
+Each manifest contains a list of PCLI commands, shell commands, files, and systemd journal&#x27;s to collect.

 :::note
 This command collect a lot of data, and may take some time to complete.